multiverse-vcs/go-multiverse/README.md

 ### About

 Multiverse is a decentralized version control system.
-It builds on top of [IPFS](https://github.com/ipfs/go-ipfs) to enable peer-to-peer software development.

 ### Install

-A local IPFS node is required to use Multiverse.
-Instructions for installing IPFS can be found [here](https://docs.ipfs.io/install/).
+A local [IPFS](https://docs.ipfs.io/install/) node is required to use Multiverse.

 ### Usage